 Make electrical connections using the appropriate wiring diagrams furnished with the hoist.
-Only qualified journeyman electricians shall make any electrical connections, including connections to collectors or power cord.
+All electrical connections, including connections to collectors or power cord, shall be made only by qualified journeyman electricians.

 Be certain that electrical power supply is OFF and locked in the open position before attempting any electrical connections to the hoist.
 This equipment must be effectively grounded according to the National Electric Code ANSI/NFPA 70, or other applicable codes.